 All these thoughts were spinning in my head looking for a solution, when out of the muck I hear a very clear and fluid thought telling me, “Just pray.
 Ask and you shall receive.”
 It can’t be that simple I thought, but again I was reassured this was the answer.

 That night, when I put my daughter to bed, we prayed for the mean man.
 We asked God and Jesus to send his loved ones and friends to come and take him to the other side.
 I said the prayer with her, and I repeated it again before I fell asleep.
 We said it for two weeks straight, then we stopped because my daughter said the nice lady was back.
-I knew that meant what we did worked.
+I knew that meant what we had done worked.
 My daughter never mentioned him again, and my events had stopped.
 Our ghost crossed over to be with his family and friends.

 For our case, it turned out to be just that simple.
 I’ve never had that terrible feeling again, and I hope I never will.
 We were very fortunate that our ghost chose to leave.
 Only my husband and my sister-in-law knew what had happened in our house.
 It wasn’t until years later that I shared my story with my best friend, and I told her as a test to see if the information she was receiving through Automatic Writing was true, but that’s another story.